 Students receiving Federal Title IV Financial Aid must attend class on a regular basis.
 If student ceases to attend class, they should officially withdraw from the University.
-The form to drop a class is available in the Ellington lobby.
+The form to drop a class is available in the Ellington 3rd floor.
 The form to officially withdraw from the University is available in the Student Development Office.
-If students unofficially withdraw and receive

-"FA" grades in their courses, they may be held responsible for all or partial repayment of funds.
+If students unofficially withdraw and receive "FA" and or "FN" grades, they may be held responsible for all or partial repayment of funds.